openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 The response parameter `vp_token` is defined as follows:

-* `vp_token`: a parameter that either directly contains a verifiable presentation or it contains a JSON array with multiple verifiable presentations.
+* `vp_token`: a parameter that either directly contains a verifiable presentation or a JSON array with multiple verifiable presentations.

 ## Request